mosdef-hub/CECAM-MoSDeF-Workshop/README.md

 These principals allow for the creation of more diverse workflow, that is, utilizing multiple simulation engines to perform each steps of the simulation process, and simulate systems at multiple scales, e.g, ab initio, atomistic, coarse-grained, and more.
 Most importantly, the MoSDeF software suite trivialize the distribution of the system's initialization, and parameterization process, ensure their reproducibility by the general community.

+The MoSDeF software suite consist of three core libraries, namely [mBuild](https://github.com/mosdef-hub/mbuild), [Foyer](https://github.com/mosdef-hub/foyer), and [GMSO](https://github.com/mosdef-hub/gmso).
+Each library dedicates to handle a certain step of the chemical system initialization process, as summarized in the figure below.

 ![image](images/mosdef_scheme.jpg)